 Choosing A Brand

 Unless in very rare cases, you’re not limited to using a particular brand of the eyepiece.
 For instance, you can use a Celestron eyepiece with a Meade telescope and vice versa.
 The important thing is to ensure that the eyepiece barrel size matches your focuser barrel size.
-Most eyepieces these days come in 1.25,” and that has become almost an international standard though some of the older scopes come in one inch or, the larger format 2″ eyepieces.
+Most eyepieces these days come in 1.25,” and that has become almost an international standard though some of the older scopes come in one inch or, the larger format two inch eyepieces.
 Even when the scope is larger, they should come with an adapter to fit into 1.25″ eyepieces.
-If in doubt, check before you buy.
+If in any doubt, double check before you buy.

-To enjoy a richer viewing experience, it’s advisable you have several magnifications ranges at your disposal: High magnification eyepiece to see the moon and planets, medium magnification for brighter deep-sky objects such as star clusters and galaxies, and low magnification for very large objects.
+To enjoy a richer viewing experience, it’s advisable you have several magnification ranges at your disposal: High magnification eyepiece to see the moon and planets, medium magnification for brighter deep-sky objects such as star clusters and galaxies, and low magnification for very large objects.

 All telescopes have a specific focal length (distance from the center of the lens or curved mirror to the object it is focusing on), and it is the best indicator on how powerful the telescope is.
 You’ll typically see the figure printed or engraved somewhere around the eyepiece focuser.
 The number should be somewhere between 400 to 3000mm and depends on the type of telescope and aperture.

 Eyepieces also have focal lengths.
 To calculate the magnification of a piece, divide the focal length of the scope by the focal length of the eyepiece.
 For example, a 1000mm focal length scope matched with a 25mm eyepiece will deliver 1000/25 = 40 power (or 40x) use a 10mm eyepiece on the same scope and get 100x and so on.